caustic-hue/Desktop-App-Funny/README.md

 A quick access to your server!

 # Install
+## Windows
+You can download the setup file in [releases](https://github.com/KorbsStudio/FalixNodes/releases)
 ## Linux
 Run this command in your terminal, it'll start installing FalixNodes right away:
 ```